 A major operational focus for us is the documentation, storage and preservation of records.
 These include the State archives collection held in our own facilities, State archives maintained elsewhere in partnership arrangements with other organisations, and semi-active records stored commercially for our public sector clients.

-Section 66 of the State Records Act 1998 provides that State Records has the following functions:
+Section 66 of the State Records Act 1998 provides that NSW State Archives has the following functions:

 - setting and monitoring standards for the creation, management and disposal of State records